Motor Neurone Disease

 Motor Neurone Disease (MND) is a rapidly progressive and terminal neurological condition that attacks the motor neurones - the nerve cells in the brain and spinal cord that control movement.
 As the disease progresses, people lose the ability to move, speak, swallow, and eventually breathe.

 MND does not typically affect memory, intellect or the senses.
 People with MND remain fully aware of their surroundings and who they are, even as their body fails them.
-This can make the disease particularly cruel.
+This is what makes the disease particularly cruel.

 Symptoms